Payfast/mod-cubecart/readme.txt

 3. Change values in form:
 4. Set ‘Merchant ID’ to your Merchant ID
 5. Set ‘Merchant Key’ to your Merchant Key
-6. Set ‘Server’ to Live
+6. Check the ‘Go live’ box
 7. Click ‘Edit Config’ button to save configuration The module will then be live for transaction processing.